k-cisinski/QA-KrystianCisinski/test-cases/case-07-sql-validation-day6.md

 - No records were found for this query.

 ## Actual Result:
-- _Pending - To be filled after execution
+- No records were found for this query.

 ## Status:
-- Pending
+- Executed - Passed

 ## Jira Bugs:
-- Pending
+- No bugs detected.

 ---